-The Flight Control Team at ESOC operates from a Dedicated Control Room co-located with the Integral DCR.
+The Flight Control Team at ESOC operates from a Dedicated Control Room co-located with ESAs Gaia and Integral missions.
 The Spacecraft Operations Manager, Dr Marcus Kirsch, leads a team of flight control engineers, analysts and spacecraft controllers working full-time on the mission.

 "The mission was originally designed for a 10-year life, however, since the satellite and instruments are operating admirably without major degradation, we hope to operate the observatory into the next decade, our only limitation being the hydrazine fuel supply.
 Our 'baby' has been out there for a long time now and is still providing X-ray astronomers with exiting new science results daily.
 Having worked previously as an astrophysicist for some time on the science side of XMM, I am now putting my energy into ensuring the safe and efficient continuation of mission operations," says Marcus.

 Flawless mission operations is a key element in achieving a high scientific output.
 The mission provides the operations team with ongoing demands; XMM-Newton, for example, has no on-board storage so all vital science data must be downloaded via a ground station as soon as it is collected.